Michael R. White (politician): Controversy

 The White administration was criticized for ignoring or at least underachieving in its aid to residents of the predominantly black neighborhoods.
 For instance, there was lackluster job training efforts, and it directed none of the enterprise zone development projects to the Hough neighborhood.

 Two of White's closest associates, Nate Gray and Ricardo Teamor, were convicted and sentenced to prison in connection with bribery scandals.
 Gray was sentenced to fifteen years in prison for racketeering and extortion; an FBI affidavit depicted Gray as a "bag man" who engaged in a shakedown of city contractors.
 Teamor pleaded guilty to bribery to former Councilman Joe Jones and cooperated with federal prosecutors, revealing details of corruption in the Cleveland Hopkins International Airport expansion project, which was undertaken when White was mayor.
 White was targeted in the federal probe of corruption in Cleveland but was never charged with any crime.

+Personal life

+Michael White married Tamera Norris in Zanesville, Ohio in December 1987.
+They had two children.
+They were divorced in November 1995.

+He married JoAnn Boscia, former Lakewood City Council president, in March 1998.
+He and JoAnn ran Seven Pines Alpacas and the Yellow Buttery Winery in Newcomerstown, Ohio from 2008 to 2024.
+They sold the winery and alpaca farm in 2024.
+White and JoAnn divorced in 2024, and he moved back to Cleveland.

+He currently works for the Mandel Foundation as director of the Neighborhood Leadership Development and Community Development Corporation Leadership Program.